KarimHassanieh/Udacity-RoboND-Project2-Pick-Place/Readme.md

  Wrist center position is then calculated based on the following formula (Wrist position = end effector position obtained from ROS - R 0_6 * end effector length where end effector length is equal to 0.303)
+In order to calculate thetas :
+- For Theta 1 :
+Wrist position is projected on x-y axis similair to the image below .
+Theta 1 is then calculated using atan2(Wc projection on y axis, Wc projection on x axis )
 ![alt text][image4]
 ![alt text][image5]
 ![alt text][image6]